Pediatric Cystic Fibrosis (CF)

-The Pediatric CF Program cares for children with cystic fibrosis from infancy though early adulthood.
+The Pediatric Cystic Fibrosis Program at Phoenix Children’s cares for children with cystic fibrosis from infancy though early adulthood.
 The team assists with interpretation of Arizona newborn screening results, confirmation of diagnosis, acute and chronic medical care, and health care maintenance.
 Because cystic fibrosis affects other organs in the body, the Pediatric CF Program holds combined clinics with other sub-specialties, including Gastroenterology, Endocrinology, and ENT (Otolaryngology).

 Since CF is a lifelong disease, we see our patients and families for many, many years.
 As partners in care, we will listen to your concerns, and work with you and your family to make the best choices about medicines, diet, exercise, and other therapies.
 Because there are many social, emotional, and cultural needs of our CF patients and families, we will work together to provide comprehensive and compassionate care that is tailored to you and your family’s needs.
 Our team partners with pediatrician providers within the CF community to address the need for transplant referral and evaluation as well as post-transplant CF care.